• Skip to primary navigation

 • The shrimp fried rice dish can be cooked with fresh shrimp, frozen shrimp, or dried shrimp.

 I prefer to eat fried rice the same day I make it, but leftovers don’t taste bad either!
 You can store it in an airtight container in the fridge for up to three days.
-When it’s time to heat the leftover chicken fried rice, you can put it in a microwave to your desired temperature.
+When it’s time to heat the leftover shrimp fried rice the next day, you can put it in a microwave to your desired temperature.
 Or, if you choose to heat it on the stovetop, sprinkle some water over the rice, and do a quick stir.
 And turn off the heat immediately after the rice is ready.

-This dish is made with the simplest ingredients, but it tastes incredible.
-You don't have to feed your craving by going to a Chinese restaurant, and you can make your own shrimp fried rice at home!
+This authentic shrimp fried rice is made with the simplest ingredients but tastes incredible.
+You don't have to feed your craving by going to Chinese takeout, and you can make your own shrimp fried rice at home!
 Shrimp fried rice is a great choice to serve as a main dish or side dish, and it's an easy dinner for a weeknight!
 I hope you enjoyed this post!
-Give it a try!
+Give it a try next time!
 Feel free to check out my other fried rice dishes, such as chicken fried rice, beef fried rice, or bacon fried rice!
 Happy cooking!

 shrimp fried rice